wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 # Dataloader

-As you could see, create the resolver is the way to conditionally load or not your relations, but it becomes hard to keep while your application grows.
+As you could see, creating the resolver is the way to conditionally load or not your relations, but it becomes hard to keep while your application grows.
 Most people end up dealing with it, but we still have a bad thing happening behind the scene, the *N + 1*.

-I've already heard from a developer that he doesn't like GraphQL, that it's slow because N + 1, but we have ways to avoid it.
-In the Rails world we have the [Batch Loader](https://github.com/exAspArk/batch-loader) and for Absinthe we have the [Dataloader](https://github.com/absinthe-graphql/dataloader).
+I've already heard from a developer that he doesn't like GraphQL, and that it's slow because N + 1, but we have ways to avoid it.
+In the Rails world, we have the [Batch Loader](https://github.com/exAspArk/batch-loader) and for Absinthe we have the [Dataloader](https://github.com/absinthe-graphql/dataloader).

 First, let's install it: